Let's Turn It On

 Written by Freddie Mercury

-Another step in the growth of the song, this is different enough from the final product to keep your attention, but it's getting more familiar.
+Recorded July 1, 1984, the 2nd Early Version is another step in the growth of the song.
+This is different enough from the final product to keep your attention, but it's getting more familiar.
 Beware the sudden stop, though.

 Love Me Like There's No Tomorrow (3rd Early Version) 3:26